 The area is also a hotbed of UFO sightings.
-The first sighting occurred in 1760 and numerous others followed, In 1908, a UFO sighting near Bridgewater was documented in local newspapers.
+The first sighting occurred in 1760, and numerous others followed.
+In 1908, a UFO sighting near Bridgewater was documented in local newspapers.
 In 1968, five people claimed that they saw a strange ball of light floating among the trees in a wooded part of Rehoboth.
 In 1976, two UFOs were seen landing along Route 44 near Taunton.
-In 1994, a Bridgewater Law Enforcement Officer reported seeing a triangular shaped craft with red and white lights.
-In the summer of 1999, a fast-moving UFO that was accompanied by a loud noise was reported near Lake Nippenicket.
+In 1994, a Bridgewater Law Enforcement Officer reported seeing a triangular-shaped craft with red and white lights.
+In the summer of 1999, a fast-moving UFO accompanied by a loud noise was reported near Lake Nippenicket.

-There is no explanation as to why this area has been affected by strange phenomena for so many years.
+There is no explanation for why this area has been affected by strange phenomena for so many years.